-Align NGS data to a draft genome for further refinement of small errors and closing Genome finishing - refinement refinement million reads and up to a 100 Mbase genome.
+Align NGS data to a draft genome for further refinement of small errors and closing small gaps between contigs.
+This workflow is most frequently used for extending off finishing - the ends of saved contig consensus sequences and correcting small errors within refinement the contigs.
+This type of assembly, which uses mate-pair data, can include up to 10 million reads and up to a 100 Mbase genome.
 It can be edited at a later time using a utility like SeqMan Ultra or SeqMan Pro.
-Combined reference- guided/de novo assembly This workflow aligns paired end NGS data from a new strain/isolate to a closely- related reference genome (>90% identity) to replace SNVs and small indels as well as larger structural variants in the reference with the sequences of the new organism.
+Combined reference-guided/de novo assembly This workflow aligns paired end NGS data from a new strain/isolate to a closely-related reference genome (>90% identity) to replace SNVs and small indels as well as larger structural variants in the reference with the sequences of the new organism.
 This workflow is analogous to the Genome finishing - initial error correction workflow above and uses the same series of stages to construct the new sequence from the starting reference.
-PacBio/ Nanopore De novo assembly (beta) De novo assembly of long-read-only data sets with an option to first "correct" a genome spanning set of overlapping read prior to assemblies.
-The "simple" version is described in the tutorial De novo assembly using Sanger data .
-A second option known as "correct first" is initiated by choosing the same de novo workflow and then proceeding to the Preassembly Options page.
-On that page, select the Run a first-pass correction assembly option.
+De novo assembly (beta) De novo assembly of long-read-only data sets with an option to first "correct" a genome spanning set of overlapping read prior to assembly.
+This workflow is designed to work with Oxford Nanopore and PacBio CLR & HiFi (AKA "CCS") reads.
+This workflow typically produces more contigs than the standard single stage de novo assembly, but consensus sequences are usually of higher base-level accuracy.
+The optional "correct first" mode of this workflow is initiated from the Preassembly Options screen by selecting the Run a first-pass correction assembly option.
 The "correct first" mode consists of two stages.
 First, the set of primary overlapping reads covering each contig from end to end are identified and combined with their overlapping and containment reads in a series of mini assemblies, the consensus sequences of which represent "corrected" sequence reads.
 Second, the corrected read sequences are de novo assembled into a final assembly from which new consensus sequences are determined.
-In this beta version, note that this workflow typically produces more contigs than the standard single stage de novo assembly, but consensus sequences are usually of somewhat higher base-level accuracy.
+PacBio/ Nanopore In the Post Assembly Options screen, you can optionally specify a reference sequence to use for ordering contigs into scaffolds.
+Note: If your genome is over 15 MB in length, you can only use this workflow if you use PacBio HiFi data and specify that read technology in the wizard.
 De novo assembly and polishing (beta) De novo assembly of long-read-only data sets followed by NGS polishing to correct assembly errors.
-Choosing this workflow will first de novo assemble a long read data set and then automatically run the Genome finishing - initial error correction workflow starting from the de novo assembled consensus sequence(s).
-Polishing and Genome finishing are largely synonymous terms with the former coined in connection with long read assemblies.
-You will be asked to specify both the long read and short read data on separate pages in the wizard.
-NGS polishing of draft genome (beta) This option takes an existing set of long read assembled contig consensus sequences together with a NGS paired end data set from the same organism and runs the Genome finishing - initial error correction workflow .
-Polishing and Genome finishing are largely synonymous terms with the former coined in connection with long read assemblies.
-You will be asked to specify both the long read and short read data on separate pages in the wizard.
+This workflow is useful for error-prone first-generation long read data but is not necessary for PacBio HiFi data or newer-generation Oxford Nanopore data.
+Choosing this workflow will first de novo assemble a long read data set and then automatically run the Genome finishing - initial error correction workflow (above, this table) starting from the de novo assembled consensus sequence(s).
+NGS polishing of draft genome (beta) This workflow is also known as the "Illumina correction" workflow.
+This option takes an existing set of long read assembled contig consensus sequences (AKA a "draft genome") together with a NGS paired end data set from the same organism and runs the Genome finishing - initial error correction workflow (above, this table).
+The draft genome is often from HGap, Canu or Unicycler, but can also be a genome that was "sloppily" assembled in the past from 454 data; the NGS paired end data is typically Illumina data.